pedromargolles/pyDecNef/1.model_construction/sub-1/scripts/README.md

 * **3.ROI_masking** - Model construction data is masked to account just for voxels data in your R.O.I.

 * **4.model_training** -  Standard and advanced scripts to construct and train your machine learning model.
+In this example, a classifier.